Legalization History of Cannabis in the United States

 The War on Drugs

 Within ten years, concerned parents picked up their swords and formed organizations bent on restricting marijuana.
-These groups were the driving force behind Nancy Regan’s “Just Say No” campaign.
+These groups were the driving force behind Nancy Regan’s “Just Say No” campaign, amplifying drug abuse concerns.

 President Regan re-enacted the mandatory minimum sentences with the Comprehensive Crime Control Act in 1984, declared war on drugs, and began a costly attempt to control marijuana.
-The Anti-Drug Abuse Act in 1986 laid out further penalties.
+The Anti-Drug Abuse Act in 1986 laid out further penalties and expanded the powers of the Federal Bureau of Investigation and other agencies.
+Over time, individuals faced long prison terms for nonviolent marijuana possession.

-The Drug Policy Alliance estimates the U.S. spends $51 billion annually, adding up to over a trillion so far.
+The Drug Policy Alliance estimates the U.S. spends $51 billion annually, adding up to over a trillion so far in enforcing marijuana laws and other controlled substances policies.

 According to the ACLU, half of all drug arrests are due to marijuana, usually for small amounts.